mwmancuso/Personal-NoteApp/README.md

 The all-mighty node.
 Nodes in themselves are quite simple.
 They contain information.
 However, the way nodes in this project work is very useful.
 The structure of a node is broken down into different sections: the title, the information, and the category of the node.
 Node categories will be addressed in another sub-topic.

 The title of the node is just like the title of anything else.
 It classifies the node and also helps modules and backends get a grip on what your node will be able.
 Titles in addition to node categories are very important, but that will be explained shortly.
 The title may also be seasoned with a picture.
 Pictures other than a main picture will have to fall in a module overflow.
+Nodes may also be color-coded for better distinction on modules like maps and a timeline.

 The information for a node is all of the facts, statistics, opinions, and whatever else can be listed about the title.
 It is like bullets in typical note-taking applications.
 However, every node entry—bullet—is separable.
 They may be rearranged and manipulated individually.
 It is important to create multiple entries for each topic of information.
 This allows everything to flow more smoothly.
 For example, a multiple choice quiz may be generated using a node.
 Let's take this into example: